The Unwritten Rules of Dating

 It hurts and creates cracks on our self-esteem when we’re getting rejected.
 Especially from the person, we started to grow feelings for.
 We’ve all been there and sooner or later we might get there again.
 But like it is with cracks - they're superficial and with the right attitude, they’ll heal.
 Maybe not tomorrow.
 Or the day after that.
 But they will heal.

 If you’ve only been on a few dates with someone and they eventually announce that they’re not that interested, then it is what it is.
 Don’t embark on some kind of revenge train and put massive blame on them.
 Emotions are fluid and sometimes it just doesn’t work out between two people.
 And you know what?
 That’s completely alright.
 That’s why you have Lovla.
-We’re right here when you’re ready to start e new adventure again.
+We’re right here when you’re ready to start e new serious adventure again.
 Now, of course, ghosting is not acceptable.
 But we can’t all go around demanding big essays, explaining when things just don’t go as we planned or hoped for.
 Thank Goodness you didn’t get dumped by the only living organism in the universe.
-Put a glimmer bandaid on, get back get up with a smile and swipe through new members on Lovla, like you’ve done so well before.
+Put a glimmer bandaid on, get back get up with a smile, and find your new ideal match on Lovla, like you’ve done so well before.

 There you have it.
 Straight from the shoulder.
 The point is to give you a nuanced image of some of the clues we never really talk about.
 Our intention with this blog article is not to reduce dating to calculated variables.
 We simply want to make you think about your role in this unpredictable game called love.